 Watch the video below for a better option.

-In all honesty, when I told my friends I was going to write an article about surfing hats, they said “Number 1, don’t wear a surfing hat” Obviously, it was meant to be a funny joke, but there is truth to the fact that people care about what they look like and surfing hats get a bad rap for their cool factor, or lack thereof.
+In all honesty, when I told a surfing friend that I was going to write an article about surfing hats, they said “Number 1, don’t wear a surfing hat!”
+Obviously, it was meant to be a funny joke, but there is truth to the fact that people care about what they look like and surfing hats get a bad rap for their cool factor, or lack thereof.

 If you are reading this article, it’s likely for one of three reasons: